pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg str filename: A UTF-8 string containing a file path or a file type, see below.

-      :arg stream: A memory area containing a supported document.
+      :arg bytes/bytearray stream: A memory area containing a supported document.
 Its type **must** be specified by either ``filename`` or ``filetype``.
-      :type stream: bytes, bytearray

       :arg str filetype: A string specifying the type of document.
 This may be something looking like a filename (e.g. ``"x.pdf"``), in which case MuPDF uses the extension to determine the type, or a mime type like ``application/pdf``.
 Just using strings like ``"pdf"`` will also work.

       :arg rect: a rectangle specifying the desired page size.
-This parameter is only meaningful for document types with a variable page layout ("reflowable" documents), like e-books, and ignored otherwise.
+This parameter is only meaningful for document types with a variable page layout ("reflowable" documents), like e-books or HTML, and ignored otherwise.
 If specified, it must be a non-empty, finite rectangle with top-left coordinates (0, 0).
 Together with parameter ``fontsize``, each page will be accordingly laid out and hence also determine the number of pages.
       :type rect: :ref:`Rect`

       :arg float fontsize: the default fontsize for reflowable document types.
 This parameter is ignored if parameter ``rect`` is not specified.
 Together with ``rect`` the page layout is recalculated.